zhenyahodges/SuggestIt/README.md

 Deployed at: [https://suggestit-a18f3.web.app](https://suggestit-a18f3.web.app/)

-**The server should be started locally for it to work properly, as it's not been deployed yet.**
+**To ensure proper functionality, the [server](https://suggestit-a18f3.web.app#initServer) must be initiated locally since it has not been deployed yet.**

  ### **Built with:**